 After, you’ll see a window telling you your page has been published.
 To see a live preview, go ahead and click the See Live Page button.

-Congratulations, you now have a stunning new GetResponse landing page!
+Congratulations, you now have a stunning new landing page for your GetResponse mailing list!

-You now know how to create a GetResponse landing page in WordPress with SeedProd.
+You now know how to create a landing page for your GetResponse list in WordPress with SeedProd.

 With SeedProd’s drag-and-drop page builder, creating high-converting landing pages is easy.
 It’s beginner-friendly, doesn’t require any tech or coding knowledge, and is focused on generating leads.